trallard/Talks/ccsummit.md

 ⭐️ Transparent governance model: support both the project and its community.

-<p class='fragment>📖 When public funds are used the code should be public too...</p>
+<p class='fragment'>📖 When public funds are used the code should be public too...</p>

 ---